mfranzil-unitn/unitn-reti-avanzate/README.md

 You can find the following material in the repo:

 * graphs/ - Network graphs used in labs.
-* kali/ - Kali-dedicated laboratory sessions.
+* cifrari-kali/ - Kali-dedicated laboratory sessions.
-* simulatore/ - Packet Tracer-dedicated laboratory sessions.

 ## Authors